 - You used mail-order services with this plan in the past, or - You sign up for automatic delivery of all new prescriptions received directly from healthcare providers.
-You may request automatic delivery of all new prescriptions now or at any time by approving your first prescription by mail.
-After your first use of mail-order services with this plan, orders received from healthcare providers on your behalf will not require your approval.
+You may request automatic delivery of all new prescriptions now or at any time by calling Customer Service (phone numbers are printed on the back cover of this booklet).